alana-jg/cd0037-API-Development-and-Documentation-project/README.md

 ```

 ## Authors
 Alana Graham authored the API `__init__.py`, test suite `test_flaskr.py` and README file.
-All other files were created by Udacity and provided as part of the Full Stack Wed Developer Nanodegree.
+All other files were created by Udacity and provided as part of the Full Stack Web Developer Nanodegree.